linas/motors_safety/README.md

-# Copyright (c) 2013-2018 Hanson Robotics, Ltd, all rights reserved.
 # motors_safety
 Safety Layer for robot
 ### Current Rules

 ###### Config
 Reads the `safety_rules` and `motors` params from param server in current namespace.
 `motors` param is global between the HR ROS nodes and it has configs for all `safety_rules` param should be specified in [robots_config](https://github.com/hansonrobotics/robots_config) package `config.yaml` for the specific robot.

 ##### Prevent from conflicting extreme position: